MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetclassdevsw.md

 ## -description

-The <b>SetupDiGetClassDevs</b> function returns a handle to a <a href="devinst.device_information_sets">device information set</a> that contains requested device information elements for a local computer.
+The <b>SetupDiGetClassDevs</b> function returns a handle to a <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains requested device information elements for a local computer.

 ## -parameters